 About

 Hi!
-I am María, a 1st-year Mathematics DPhil student at the University of Oxford supervised by Prof. Renaud Lambiotte, Prof. Irene Moroz, and Dr Scott Osprey.
+I am María, a 2nd-year Mathematics DPhil student at the Mathematical Institute of the University of Oxford supervised by Dr Scott Osprey, Dr Kathryn Gillow, Prof. Irene Moroz, and Dr. Renaud Lambiotte.
 In my research, I use applied mathematics techniques to explore atmospheric phenomena.
-Recently I have been focusing on using networks to analyse stratospheric flow.
+Recently I have been focusing on developing a quasi-geostrophic framework to analyse stratospheric-tropospheric interactions.
 However, I have a broad range of interests like

 Studies